brijq/NodeJsAPIAssessment/README.md

 ## Background
 Teachers need a system where they can perform administrative functions for their students.
 Teachers and students are identified by their email addresses.

+## Prerequistes
+### If you are running via Local Machine Method
+1. Please ignore app.yaml as this file is meant for Google Cloud App Engine Deploy File

+2. Please ignore Dockerfile and .dockerignore as this file is meant for Google Cloud Cloud Run Deploy File

+3. Please ignore .gcloudignore file as this file is meant for Google Cloud version of .gitignore file

 ## Before You Begin (Important)
 The following SQL Database is hosted in Google Cloud Platform using CloudSQL.